Evolution of Cosmic Voids in the Schrodinger-Poisson Formalism: Schr odinger Poisson Regime

 In the cosmological context we take $V$ to be the gravitational potential determined via the Poisson Equation and we get a system of coupled Partial Differential Equations (PDEs).
 We set $\nu$ to be an adjustable parameter so we have some control over the frequency of any oscillatory solutions that could arise from this system. $\nu$ has dimensions such that $\phi / \nu$ is dimensionless, $\phi$ is a velocity potential so has dimensions $L^{2} T^{-1}$, these are also the dimensions of kinematic viscosity, so $\nu$ can be thought of as a viscosity parameter for the model; we return to this later.

-The original intentions of this model were to find a fluid interpretation of a quantum system, \cite{widrowKaiser1993} first proposed this be used to simulate cold dark matter (CDM), and it has been used predominantly in a cosmological context since.
+The original intentions of this model were to find a fluid interpretation of a quantum system, \cite{widrowKaiser1993} first proposed this be used to simulate cold dark matter (CDM). \cite{widrowKaiser1993} start with just the gravitational potential and not yet the fluid approach.
+It has been used predominantly in a cosmological context since.
 The quantum nature of this model is also an advantage as it gives us a new perspective on the behaviour of large scale structure.
 This is especially useful when one seeks to look beyond shell crossing, as this model can handle multiple streams.